 The Code outlines 12 general principles we believe our suppliers should comply with in order to minimise slavery or human trafficking in their workplaces or supply chains.
-Suppliers required to report pursuant • IT equipment and software to the Modern Slavery Act 2018 (Cth) must also certify their compliance with the legislation.
+Suppliers required to report pursuant to the Modern Slavery Act 2018 (Cth) must also certify their compliance with the legislation.